 Let us suggest there are four areas that must be considered in the program of deliverance from sin, which obviously is an extremely important aspect of the Divine redemption.

-First, our mind must be oriented correctly toward the removal of sin from us.
+- Our mind must be oriented correctly toward the removal of sin from us.

-Second, the vitality of the sinful passion must be deadened in some manner.
+- The vitality of the sinful passion must be deadened in some manner.

-Third, the damage done by our sin and self-will must be repaired.
+- The damage done by our sin and self-will must be repaired.

-Fourth, the source of the spiritual darkness in us must be removed.
+- The source of the spiritual darkness in us must be removed.

 Until these four areas are dealt with successfully we have not been completely redeemed from slavery to Satan.